orhanyilmaz/Pharmacy-stock-management-system/README.md

-# Java-Project-I
+# Pharmacy-Stock-Management-System
-Pharmacy Stock Management System in Java programming language.
+Read prescriptions and price list from input.
+Then calculate total cost of prescription based on price list in Java programming language.